Profiling neard

 Unfortunately, “just” throwing a random profiler at neard does not work for many reasons.
 Valgrind for example is introducing enough slowdown to significantly alter the behaviour of the run, not to mention that to run it successfully and without crashing it will be necessary to comment out neard’s use of jemalloc for yet another substantial slowdown.

-So far the only took that worked out well out of the box was bytehound.
+So far the only tool that worked out well out of the box was bytehound.
 Using it is quite straightforward, but needs Linux, and ability to execute privileged commands.

 First, checkout and build the profiler (you will need to have nodejs yarn thing available as well):